 This article reviews hotels in Seattle with the best club or executive lounges.
 By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotel I would select as having the best club lounge in Seattle.

-- Food, beverage or spa credit of USD100 per stay.
+- Food, beverage or spa credit of $100 USD per stay

 1. Sheraton Grand Seattle

 Located in the city’s vibrant core, the Sheraton Grand Seattle offers gourmet dining and bars, world-class shopping, exciting entertainment, and iconic local attractions including the Pike Place Market, Space Needle, and Chihuly Garden & Glass Museum.
 You can redeem or earn Marriott Bonvoy points here as this is a category 5 hotel which requires around 35,000 points per night.